Free technical help for digital creators - music, video, art, photography, graphic & web design

 LFO (low frequency oscillator)

-• The pitch of the oscillators (vibrator)
+• The pitch of the oscillators (vibrato)

-• The cutoff frequency of the filter
+• The cutoff frequency of the filter (timbre)

 • The volume of the amplifier (tremolo)